LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 <a id='index-14'></a>
 Much of this functionality is also available in [SciPy](http://www.scipy.org/), a collection of modules that are built on top of NumPy.

-We’ll cover the SciPy versions in more detail [soon](https://python-programming.quantecon.org/scipy.html).
+We will cover the SciPy versions in more detail [soon](https://python-programming.quantecon.org/scipy.html).

-For a comprehensive list of what’s available in NumPy see [this documentation](https://docs.scipy.org/doc/numpy/reference/routines.html).
+For a comprehensive list of what is available in NumPy see [this documentation](https://docs.scipy.org/doc/numpy/reference/routines.html).

 +++